-The terms of our Class II directors will expire at the Annual Meeting.
-The Board, upon the recommendation of the Compensation and Corporate Governance Committee (the "Compensation Committee"), tas nominated Brian G. J. Gray, Kevin J. O'Donnell and Duncan P. Hennes for election as Class II directors.
-Messrs.
-O'Donnell and Gray were last elected to the Board at our 2015 Annual General Meeting of Shareholders.
-Mr. Hennes was appointed by the Board in August 2017 to fill the vacancy created by the resignation of William F. Hagerty IV following Mr. Hagerty's confirmation by the U.S. Senate to the position of Ambassador to Japan and prior to his commencement of service as Ambassador.
-If elected at the Annual Meeting, the nominees to serve as Class II directors will serve until the expiration of their term in 2021, or until their earlier resignation or removal.
+The terms of our Class III directors will expire at the Annual Meeting.
+Edward J. Zore, who is currently a Class III director, will retire effective as of the date of the Annual Meeting.
+The Board, upon the recommendation of the Compensation and Corporate Governance Committee (the "Compensation Committee"), has nominated Henry Klehm III, Valerie Rahmani, Carol P. Sanders and Cynthia Trudell for election as Class III directors.
+Mr. Klehm and Ms. Sanders were last elected to the Board at our 2016 Annual General Meeting of Shareholders and Ms. Rahmani was last elected to the Board at our 2018 Annual General Meeting of Shareholders.
+Ms. Trudell has been nominated to fill the vacancy that will be created by Mr. Zore's retirement.
+If elected at the Annual Meeting, the nominees to serve as Class III directors will serve until the expiration of their term in 2022, or until their earlier resignation or removal